civol/HDLRuby/README.md

 __Install__:

-The recommended installation method is from rubygem as follows:
+The recommended installation method is from rubygems as follows:

 ```
 gem install HDLRuby